firebl0od/Scooter_Knowledge/knowledge/processed/themes/guides/field-weakening-playbook.md

 ## Configuration Workflow
 1. **Baseline Tune:** Run standard motor detection, confirm smooth sensorless transitions, and road-test without FW to verify the observer and throttle feel.[^7][^10]
 2. **Enable FW Incrementally:** Increase `Field Weakening Current` in 5–10 A steps.
-Dual 84100 setups typically settle near 15–30 A per controller for 100 km/h GPS runs, while heavier 72 V builds may stretch toward 40–55 A once cooling and battery delivery are proven.[^7][^11][^12]
+Dual 84100 setups typically settle near 15–30 A per controller for 100 km/h GPS runs, while heavier 72 V builds may stretch toward 40–55 A once cooling and battery delivery are proven.[^7][^11][^12] If FW introduces post-throttle oscillations and robs 4–6 km/h, bump phase current first (for example, 120 A→160 A) so the motor has torque headroom before increasing FW again.【F:knowledge/notes/input_part008_review.md†L604-L608】
 3. **Re-verify Current Limits:** After each change, check live logs for battery spikes above set limits and rerun detection if overshoot appears—the VESC Tool wizard reset resolved a 60 A ceiling breach on one build.[^8]
 4. **Test Regen:** Perform controlled braking drills to confirm bus voltage stays within component ratings; Spintend riders retain regen at 80–100 km/h with FW but still watch voltage sag for surprises.[^13]
 5. **Fault Review:** After hard pulls, run the `faults` command and inspect absolute current headroom (200–250 A for 120–130 A phase tunes) to avoid ABS cut-outs at high duty cycle.[^14]